 Restless Legs Syndrome During Pregnancy

 Restless legs in pregnancy is a problem that will affect nearly a third of all pregnant women.
 People with restless legs describe the sensations as itching and burning.
 It can feel like something is crawling along your leg and the only way to get relief is to move your legs.
-These feelings can set it an at any time but they are more common at night and may be severe enough to wake a person up and disrupt sleep.
+These feelings can set it at any time but they are more common at night and may be severe enough to wake a person up and disrupt sleep.

 What Causes Restless Legs Syndrome in Pregnancy?